MACNOMS

 The MAC FlightTracker web tool allows users to investigate and research aircraft operations at all of the MAC-owned airports.
 The FlightTracker viewing options provide flexibility for accessing flight data through any updated internet browsers, and include static flight track maps, variable animated replay of aircraft activity, and streaming flight activity (with 10 minutes of delay).

-Members of the community who wish to noise information are able to do so easily and conveniently through the customized web-based form provided on the Community Relations Office website.
-The data entered by the community member go directly into the MACNOMS database.
+Members of the community who wish to view aircraft activity and noise information or submit an aircraft noise complaint may do so easily and conveniently through the customized web-based tools and reports provided on the Community Relations Office website.
+Complaint information entered by the community member goes directly into the MACNOMS database for analysis.
+Anyone with questions about aircraft activity may use the MAC FlightTracker to evaluate flight details.

 The MAC's commitment to the community is demonstrated by its investment in delivering high-quality data through user-friendly tools.
 MACNOMS makes it possible for the public to access detailed aircraft operations data in a timely way through convenient methods.

-For more information about MACNOMS, please contact the MAC Community Relations Office staff at 612-726-9411 or via the Contact Us web form.
+For more information about MACNOMS, please contact the MAC Community Relations Office staff at 612-726-9411 or use the Contact Us web form.